 You can use 2.5D animation in a wide range of applications:

+As I have emphasized before, a 2.5D animated video is an alluring way to introduce your brand or product.
 It grabs your audience's attention right away and gives you the perfect amount of time to highlight your business's unique selling points (USPs).

+Many B2B companies, both large and small, have successfully used 2.5D animation in their advertising campaigns.
 So, if you're looking to expand your brand’s reach or promote a new product, using 2.5D animation in your commercial videos can be the right move.

 For NGOs and CSOs, 2.5D animation can amplify your reach and fundraising efforts.